 - When you exceed your aerobic abilities with the intensity of your efforts, your body consumes more glycogen than fat.
 Glycogen stored in the muscles can only last a few hours, so the harder you go, the shorter the supply of energy it can provide.
 This deficit, created by higher intensity efforts, eventually leads to a lack of fuel and then the dreaded “bonking.”
 Bonking is just your body’s way of telling you it’s so depleted of fuel that it can’t provide enough energy.

 Use this PDF of training zones to get an understanding of what intensity matches what zone—and we’ll return to this in Week 2 after we do baseline testing to establish your zones.
-Once you establish your zones via testing, you can also plug the numbers into Today’s Plan and your workouts will auto-populate with the correct numbers and zones for you.

 Understanding Key Sessions